Dev-ASamir/Movies-App/README.md

 # Movies-App

- Movies App (Demo) for discovering movies and view details for each novie and add to favorites
+Movies App (Demo) for discovering movies and view details for each movie and add to favorites

 # IMPORTANT NOTE

 I am using API provided by https://www.themoviedb.org/documentation/api

 # Main technologies used

-* React Native
+- React Native
-* Typescript
+- Typescript
-* React Navigation (v5)
+- React Navigation (v5)
-* RESTful API
+- RESTful API
-* React Native Testing Library
+- React Native Testing Library

 # Main functionality

-* Home Page user can search by the movie name and if there are result it will appear or it will view no result message.
+- Home Page user can search by the movie name and if there are result it will appear or it will view no result message.
-* User can see all the details related to the movie by click on the movie card.
+- User can see all the details related to the movie by click on the movie card.
-* Favorite Page contain list of user's favorite movies.
+- Favorite Page contain list of user's favorite movies.

 # Prerequisites

-* React Native CLI to be installed.
+- React Native CLI to be installed.
 You can install it by running the command:

 npm install -g react-native-cli

-* Simulator or emulator to run the app on.
+- Simulator or emulator to run the app on.

 # Installation